update/updater-eslint/README.md

 **Overriding templates**

-You can override any of the templates by adding a template of the same name to the `templates` directory in user home.
+You can override a template by adding a template of the same name to the `templates` directory in user home.
 For example, to override the `_eslintrc.json` template, add a template at the following path `~/templates/_eslintrc.json`.

 ## About